 Zara's network contains two connected flows (as shown in Figure 5).
 Stores, online fulfilment points and customers are the end of the physical flow.
 In contrast, the beginning is fabric and accessory suppliers, followed by nearshore and/or offshore production, where there is some uncertainty around the product, then central design, planning and logistics coordination.
 The flow from the customer to the store is opposite: Customers and stores create sales data, trend feedback and return data, which are returned to the headquarters and suppliers.
 This reverse flow helps to facilitate responsiveness as Zara can adjust production and replenishment throughout the selling season.

-6
+Figure 6: Supply Chain Lead Time Comparison – Zara vs. Traditional Fashion Retailers (Ferdows, Lewis, and Machuca 2004, 106; Aftab, Yuanjian, and Kabir 2018, 214)

 Analysis and Discussion